MacroPower/kclipper/README.md

 You can parse stdout using one of KCL's native functions e.g. `json.decode` or `yaml.decode`.

+## Installation

+Binaries are posted in [releases](https://github.com/MacroPower/kclx/releases).
+Images and OCI artifacts are available under [packages](https://github.com/MacroPower/kclx/pkgs/container/kclx).

+The binary name for macropower/kclx is always still just `kcl`, so that it can be used as a drop-in replacement for official KCL binaries.
+Versions are tagged independently of upstream KCL, e.g. macropower/kclx `v0.1.0` maps to kcl `v0.11.0`, but macropower/kclx releases still follow semver with consideration for upstream KCL changes.

+To use macropower/kclx with Argo CD, you can follow [this guide](https://www.kcl-lang.io/docs/user_docs/guides/gitops/gitops-quick-start) to set up the KCL ConfigManagementPlugin.
+You just need to substitute the official kcl image with a macropower/kclx image.

 ## Contributing

 [Tasks](https://taskfile.dev) are available (run `task help`).

 If you are using an arm64 Mac, you can use [Devbox](https://www.jetify.com/docs/devbox/) to create a Nix environment pre-configured with all the necessary tools and dependencies for Go, Zig, etc. Otherwise, you can still use the included Devbox, but CGO probably won't work.

+## License

+KCL and this project are both licensed under the Apache 2.0 License.
+See [LICENSE](LICENSE) for details.

+KCL is copyright The KCL Authors, all rights reserved.